 Make regular time for your teen every day, perhaps half an hour before bedtime, sitting on the edge of their bed for a chat.
 Listen while they share their struggles and joys.

 Be supportive and interested in what they are going through and grappling with.
 Find out about their friends, hobbies, and sports.

 So, when you are parenting teens, if you show genuine concern and talk in terms of your teen’s interests, you may find that he or she is more reasonable and willing to cooperate with your requests.

 Be the role model

-So make sure that you ‘walk the talk’.
+So make sure that you ‘walk the talk.’
 If you want your teen to mature into an adult who is responsible, kind, and worthy of respect, then you need to show them how.
 The best way to parent your teen is when you are the role model for the kind of character qualities that you want to see in them.

 If you have found this article a bit overwhelming and you are wondering, “Where do I start?
-This all seems way beyond me…” Don’t worry, just look through the seven points again and choose one which seems the most manageable, and start working on that – just one small step at a time.
+This all about parenting teens seems way beyond me…” Don’t worry, just look through the seven points again and choose one which seems the most manageable, and start working on that – only one small step at a time.

 Remember, even the smallest change can make a significant difference and redirect the trajectory of your parenting.
 So take that one step today to start untwisting your teen parenting, and the rest will follow, all in good time.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.